epoch/tallboy/README.md

 ## Super simple to use

 The core of the library is the `Tallboy::Table` class.
-Intended for storing data in a structured tabular form.
+Intended for storing data (nested arrays) in a structured tabular form.
 Once data is stored rendering the table is done through `Table#render`.

 ```crystal
 require "tallboy"